David I. Walsh: Career in national politics

-In 1918, Walsh was elected as a Democrat to the United States Senate and served from March 4, 1919, to March 3, 1925.
-He was the first Irish-Catholic Senator from Massachusetts.
+In 1918, Walsh was elected as a Democrat to the United States Senate, serving his first term from March 4, 1919, to March 3, 1925.
+He was the first Irish Catholic senator from Massachusetts, and second Massachusetts senator to be elected by popular vote, after the passage of the Seventeenth Amendment to the United States Constitution.
 A noted orator, he introduced Irish Republic President Éamon de Valera at Fenway Park on June 29, 1919.

+Walsh broke with Democratic President Woodrow Wilson on the subject of the Treaty of Versailles, joining fellow Massachusetts senator (and Republican) Henry Cabot Lodge in opposition.
+His initial objections stemmed from the fact that the proposed League of Nations would "make secure and assured the rights of every single nation in the world except Ireland."
+In general, he felt that the Treaty failed to adequately provide for the right to self-determination, which had been articulated in Wilson's Fourteen Points.
+Walsh also became a vocal critic of Article 10, which would have allowed the League of Nations to make war without a vote by the US Congress.
+Consequently he was labeled one of the "Irreconcilables", a bloc of 12–18 mostly Republican senators who refused to pass the treaty even with the "reservations" proposed by Lodge.

 At the Democratic National Convention in 1924, he spoke in favor of condemning the Ku Klux Klan by name in the party platform: "We ask you to cut out of the body politic with the sharpest instrument at your command this malignant growth which, injected, means the destruction of everything which has made America immortal.
 If you can denounce Republicanism, you can denounce Ku Kluxism.
 If you can denounce Bolshevism, you can denounce Ku Kluxism."
+Walsh was one of nine Senators to oppose the Immigration Act of 1924.

 Walsh failed to win reelection by just 20,000 votes in 1924, the year of the Coolidge landslide, and briefly resumed the practice of law in Boston.
 Following the death of Senator Henry Cabot Lodge, the Republicans fought hard to retain his seat.
 Though Herbert Hoover and Charles Evans Hughes campaigned for his opponent, in the November 1926 special election Walsh won the right to complete the remaining two years of Lodge's term, defeating William Morgan Butler, a friend of Coolidge and head of the Republican National Committee.